 - Your readiness to move onto Stage 2 of the assessment, the Registration Assessment

 There should be a period of several weeks between preliminary assessment and registration assessment so that any issues can be sorted in relation to the preliminary assessment for ISO 14001.
 If there are major non-conformities a second preliminary assessment will have to be carried out.

 This involves a full review of your management system in order to confirm that your management system is controlled.
 When the registration assessment is complete a notified body issues a detailed report along with the outcome which recommends registration or not.
 If any issues arise during the assessment you will be expected to submit an action plan which should describe what changes are to be made to the management system in order to reduce or eliminate the risk of the same issues occurring again.

 Surveillance and Re-assessment

-A notified body visits each company at least once a year to make sure the management system is being maintained and that it is achieving it’s expected outcomes.
+A notified body visits each company at least once a year to make sure the management system is being maintained to the ISO 14001 requirements and that it is achieving it’s expected outcomes.
 A part of the management system is reviewed in depth during each visit.